ramakrishnasankavaram/CodeGPT/README.md

 # CodeGPT 🤖
-An intelligent AI-powered coding assistant that helps developers write better code with advanced features like bug detection, code explanation, optimization, and multi-language support.
+An intelligent AI-powered coding assistant that helps developers write better code with advanced features like bug detection, code explanation, optimization, handwritten code recognition, and multi-language support.
+Simply upload images of handwritten code to get clean, digitized output, or paste your existing code for comprehensive analysis and improvements.
+CodeGPT supports various programming languages and provides instant, actionable insights to enhance your coding workflow.

 ## 🚀 Live Demo
 Experience CodeGPT in action 👉 [CodeGPT](https://codegpt31.streamlit.app/)